helloncanella/useAppState/README.md

 ## Under the hood.

-Internally `useAppState` uses the hook `useQuery`, [released](https://blog.apollographql.com/apollo-client-now-with-react-hooks-676d116eeae2) in August, 2019, to get the state value, while wraps by its setter a call to `client.writeQuery`.
+Internally `useAppState` uses the hook `useQuery`, [released](https://blog.apollographql.com/apollo-client-now-with-react-hooks-676d116eeae2) in August, 2019, to reactively get the state value.
+At same time, wraps by its setter a call to `client.writeQuery`.

+As long as we only interested in the cache manipulation, `cache-only` was the value assigned to `fetchPolicy`, passed as parameter to `useQuery`.